Deseret CWMU Buck Deer

 All hunters must abide by Utah state laws regarding wildlife.
 Click HERE for Utah Wildlife Laws.

-All hunters and guests must always wear a hunter-orange hat and vest while hunting.
+We recommend all hunters and guests wear a hunter-orange hat and vest while hunting.

 Most other wildlife species found on Deseret are protected by state law and/or require special licenses or permits to ‘take’ these animals.
 Hunting other wildlife species of any kind is prohibited.
 This includes but is not limited to coyotes, badgers, ground squirrels, foxes, upland birds, grouse, and waterfowl.